algorandfoundation/algokit-utils-py/docs/markdown/capabilities/app-deploy.md

 ALGOKIT_DEPLOYER:j{name:"MyApp",version:"1.0",updatable:true,deletable:false}
 ```

+> NOTE: Starting from v3.0.0, AlgoKit Utils no longer automatically increments the contract version by default.
+It is end user’s responsibility to explicitly manage versioning of their smart contracts (if desired).

 ## Lookup deployed apps by name

 In order to resolve what apps have been previously deployed and their metadata, AlgoKit provides a method that does a series of indexer lookups and returns a map of name to app metadata via `get_creator_apps_by_name(creator_address)`.